Jnez405/reading-notes/Course201/class-03.md

 6. **Example of When a Loop is Useful**:
    - A loop is useful in JavaScript when you need to perform a task repeatedly, such as iterating through an array or a list of items to perform some operation on each item.
 For instance, when you want to display a list of items from an array on a webpage, you can use a loop to iterate through the array and generate HTML elements for each item dynamically.

+ ## Things I want to know more about
+    -How to customize list styles beyond basic bullet and number types in HTML and CSS.
+    -Advanced uses of the CSS box model for responsive design.
+    -Efficient ways to manipulate and traverse large arrays in JavaScript.